No Man's Land (play): Production history

 In 2001, another major revival at the NT was directed by Harold Pinter, with Corin Redgrave as Hirst, John Wood as Spooner, Danny Dyer as Foster, and Andy de la Tour as Briggs.

 In the summer of 2008, a production directed by Rupert Goold premièred at the Gate Theatre, in Dublin, with Michael Gambon (Hirst), David Bradley (Spooner), David Walliams (Foster), and Nick Dunning (Briggs).
 Goold's production transferred to the Duke of York's Theatre, in the West End, London, opening on 7 October 2008 and closing on 3 January 2009, the week after Pinter's death on 24 December 2008.

 A production directed by Sean Mathias opened at Berkeley Rep in August 2013, with Ian McKellen, Patrick Stewart, Billy Crudup and Shuler Hensley.
-It opened on Broadway at the James Earl Jones Theatre, in repertory with Waiting for Godot, on 24 November 2013 (previews began on 31 October 2013).
-It closed on 30 March 2014, but was restaged in the UK in 2016, with Owen Teale and Damien Molony replacing Hensley and Crudup.
-It played at the Sheffield Lyceum, Newcastle Theatre Royal, Brighton Theatre Royal and Cardiff New Theatre before transferring to Wyndham's Theatre in London's West End.
+It opened on Broadway at the James Earl Jones Theatre (then called the Cort Theatre), in repertory with Waiting for Godot, on 24 November 2013 (previews began on 31 October 2013).
+It closed on 30 March 2014.
+It was restaged in the UK in 2016, with Owen Teale and Damien Molony replacing Hensley and Crudup.
+It played at the Sheffield Lyceum, Newcastle Theatre Royal, Brighton Theatre Royal and Cardiff New Theatre before transferring to Wyndham's Theatre in London's West End from September to December 2016.

+The play was staged as the closing production of Steppenwolf Theatre Company's 2022-2023 season in Chicago, under the direction of Les Waters with theatre co-founder Jeff Perry (American actor) playing Hirst.